 A customer can avoid an early termination fee if they switch no earlier than 14 days before their contract expiration date.
 Of course, this is the tricky part.
 Because Texas REPs are required to notify you 30 days before your contract expires.
-This leaves you a very tight window to shop for a new provider and then switch before incurring that fee.
+This leaves you a very tight window to shop for a new provider and then switch without incurring the fee or getting moved into a variable rate.
+More often than not, the renewal rates offered by your current provider are much higher than what you can secure by switching to a new provider.

 Early Termination Fee Traps